 This unit uses an interdisciplinary approach in its space activities for preschoolers.
 It even includes space crafts for kids and resources for additional craft-making.
 In addition, this Montessori solar system unit provides opportunities for matching, sorting, sequencing, and pattern work.
 You'll find lots of new vocabulary and language work in the books and 3-part cards.

-Montessori Space Activities for Kids Picture Books & Field Guides
+Montessori Space Activities for Preschoolers Picture Books & Field Guides

 - Planetarium - We have several in this series and they're great books to open up on the floor and gather around.
 The illustrations are amazing and my daughter loves looking through this book.